snorklerjoe/snorklerjoe/README.md

 ## Hello! 👋

-I'm a student with deep interests in electronics and computer science.

 A small handful of my projects are documented and/or published here, including:

 - [CubeServer](https://github.com/snorklerjoe/CubeServer), the software backbone of a high-school STEM competition I am helping to start.